-The Governors of West Wimbledon Primary School act as a ‘critical friend’ to the School.
+The Governors of the Wimbledon Primary Federation act as a ‘critical friend’ to the School.
 The Governing Body comprises people from all walks of life who bring a diverse range of skills, expertise and experience which allows it to lead and support the School in making the correct choices about its development: but also holds it to account for its performance.

-The West Wimbledon Primary School governing body exists to be a critical friend to the Headteacher in running the School to maximise pupil learning and achievement.
+The Wimbledon Primary Federation governing body exists to be a critical friend to the Headteacher in running the School to maximise pupil learning and achievement.
 School Governing Bodies have three functions:

 - Ensure the vision, ethos and strategic direction of the School are clearly defined. (i.e. providing strategic leadership).